 Companion Seating is for companions of patrons with disabilities who have tickets for Accessible Seats.
 Up to 3 adjacent companion seats are available for companions of people with tickets for Wheelchair Accessible seats.

 The box office at each venue and the Main Box Office are accessible.
 (The Old Town Playhouse box office is accessible by using the side entrance and elevator, but not easily.)
 Accessible Seat tickets may be purchased online, by phone, or in person.

 Purchased tickets may be picked up at the Main Box Office or at any venue during operating hours.

 Patrons with disabilities and their companions are encouraged to arrive early when attending movies.
 For further information or assistance with Accessible Seating please contact us.

 With specific questions, please call the TCFF Accessibility Office 231-922-0903, Monday-Friday 9am-5pm.
 Or you can reach out via email at email@example.com.

 For further information or assistance with Accessible Seating please call the TCFF Box Office Manager on Duty at 231-242-FILM (3456).

 Click here to view a complete list of subtitled films at the 2017 festival

-All of the festival loop shuttle buses are wheelchair accessible.
-Patrons using the shuttle buses are encouraged to park in NMC’s Cherry Lot, near Milliken Auditorium, or at the Thirlby Field Lot, where buses will stop every 10-15 minutes to pick up festival patrons and take them to the venues and the downtown parking garage.
+All of the festival BATA Bayline shuttle buses are wheelchair accessible.
+Patrons using the shuttle buses are encouraged to park in NMC’s Cherry Lot, near Milliken Auditorium, or at the Meijer Park-n-Ride (on US-31) where buses will stop every 12-15 minutes to pick up festival patrons and take them Downtown and the festival East Campus.
 The loop runs from 7 am until the last venue is dark each full day of the festival Wednesday through Sunday.

 Venue Specific Information